nathan-benatti/Front_End_Test_Csharp/README.md

 ## Project:
-     This project is meant to demonstrate a functional working automated test, mainly using
+     This project is meant to demonstrate a functional working automated test

 ## How to execute: